cselle366/recipie-min-prediction/README.md

 |               4 |        33.9626 |          12581 |
 |               5 |        46.0601 |          20123 |

+This table provides insight that there is no linear relationship between ingredients and time, so the number of ingredients might not be a perfect predictor of cooking time.
+Other factors such as step complexity or ingredient type likely play a major role.
+This table suggests we should explore other features to capture the complexity better.

 ### Framing a Prediction Problem
 Our project addresses a regression problem.
 We are predicting the total time (in minutes) it takes to prepare a recipe.
 This is a continuous variable, making regression the appropriate model type rather than classification.
 The response variable we are predicting is minutes, which represents the total time required to complete a recipe.
 We chose this target because it is a relevant and useful prediction for us—especially as students who don’t always have a lot of time—to estimate cooking time based on the recipe details.